Background blur

 ✨Key Takeaways

-• The guru-shishya relationship is central to the tradition, emphasizing the passing down of wisdom through generations.
+• The guru-shishya parampara (lineage) is central to the transmission of yogic knowledge and wisdom.

-• The eightfold path of yoga provides a roadmap to enlightenment, building from ethical conduct to transcendent states.
+• The eightfold path (Ashtanga Yoga) provides a structured approach to yogic mastery, from ethical conduct to higher states of consciousness.

 📝In-Depth Guide